 Read more: How to Stay Stylish While Traveling

-A few important items should always go in your carry-on.
+A few important items should always go in your carry-on, like your electronics, medications, toothbrush and an extra pair of underwear.
 A swimsuit is also a good idea if you are going on a beach vacation.
 You can buy most of these things if your bag gets lost, but having them in your carry-on will save you money and time if your luggage gets lost in transit.

 It’s a good idea to ask about the price before you hop on a bus, guagua, or other form of public transportation.
 We learned our lesson in the Dominican Republic.